isar/isar/docs/docs/indexes.md

 | 8   | Computer  | 650   |
 | 9   | Soap      | 2     |

 A query that tries to find all products that cost more than €30 has to search through all nine rows.
-That's not an issue for nine rows but it might become a problem for 100k rows.
+That's not an issue for nine rows, but it might become a problem for 100k rows.

 ```dart
 final expensiveProducts = await isar.products.filter()